elastic/package-registry/README.md

 ## Running

-There are several options to run this for development purpouses.
+There are several options to run this for development purposes.

 ### Go command